 Application No of

 20

 То

-(insert name and address of the appropriate Planning Office)
+(insert name and address of the appropriate Planning Office) •

-······································
+Owner's name and address

-Applicant's name and address
+Applicant's name and address •

-owner, lessee, tenant by occupancy, sub leassee, customary
+Nature of interest in land (Registered owner, lessee, tenant by occupancy, sub leasee, customary V

-tenant)
+tenant) ,

+(a) Block, plot number and location

-and street/ road
+(b) District, sub county, parish, town and street/ road

-(c) Acreage submitted, state the registered number of the application
+(c) Acreage •

-5. If all application was previously s submitted, state the registered number of the application
+5. If an application was previously submitted, state the registered number of the application

+•

-6. The purpose for which land or but the and the date on which they were la uilding is now used.
-If not used, the purpose for which and ast used
+6. The purpose for which land or building is now used.
+If not used, the purpose for which and the and the date on which they were last used

-7. Describe briefly the proposed so buildings are to be used ubdivision including the purposes for which the land and/
+7 Describe briefly the proposed subdivision including the purposes for which the land and/ •

+or buildings are to be used

+or bundings are to be used

-8. Details of any relevant easement nts affecting the proposed sub-division.
+8. Details of any relevant easements affecting the proposed sub-division. •

-9. State the-
+9 State the- •

 (a) Area affected

-(u) Theu unested
+(u) The uncered

 (b) Area covered by buildings

+(a) Demonstrate of the site account by existing buildings and that account by proposed

-(c) Percentage of the site covered ed by existing buildings and that covered by proposed
+(c) Percentage of the site covered by existing buildings and that covered by proposed

-buildings

-Day of
+Dated this Day of

 Signature of applicant or agent

+Signature of uppream of ugent

 If signed by the agent, state:

+Name

 Address

+Profession

 Telephone

-E-mail
+E-mail •

-ARRELATER 1 4 P. 1 4 4 1 1 4 1 P.

-Application to be submitted in TRIPLICATE in respect of each transaction and sent to or left at appropriate office of the local physical planning committee
+Application to be submitted in TRIPLICATE in respect of each transaction and sent to or lef ť

+at appropriate office of the local physical planning committee